 This program replaces the following courses for a total of 14 credits counted towards the Communication and Media Arts major.
 The additional 2 credits taken in the CMC program are counted as general electives outside the major.

 Note: Tuition, fees, and financial aid may vary for students participating in these programs.

-CM153 Lab (2 credits)

-CM443 Media Law and Ethics
+CM153 Lab (2 credits) CM485 Practicum (3 credits) CM443 Media Law and Ethics Multimedia Production electives (3 credits) (6 credits)

-(3 credits)